Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 \subsubsection{Participants}

-We recruit participants with prior experience in developing machine learning models to closely align with potential real users.
-To recruit expert participants, we used snowball sampling alongside social media ads on X and LinkedIn, reaching out to contacts and asking them to share the study link.
-We expect thematic saturation in the qualitative analysis and meaningful statistics in the quantitative analysis at around 30 replies.
-Of 34 responses, we excluded three for low-quality answers (short and non-sensical), leaving 31 participants (nine female).
+We recruited participants with prior experience in developing machine learning models to closely align with potential real users.
+Contrary to the interview study, we did not constrain our participants' work to be in a high-risk application domain for improved reach.
+To recruit expert participants, we used snowball sampling alongside social media ads on X and LinkedIn, reaching out to personal contacts and asking them to share the study link.
+We aimed for around 30 replies to provide sufficient diversity in the answers for the qualitative analysis while also being indicative of measurable effects for a quantitative analysis.\footnote{We conducted a $\chi^2$ test of statistical significance.
+A power analysis at significance level $p<0.05$, power $\beta=0.7$ and large effect size $w=0.5$ yields a sample size of 31.} Of 34 responses, we excluded three for low-quality answers (short and non-sensical), leaving 31 participants (nine female).
 18 participants work in industry while 14 work in academia, with most having 1-5 years of machine learning experience.
 Four do not work with deep models.
 Participants come from diverse fields, including biology, health, logistics, and more.
 While the data types used by participants are diverse too, the majority of participants work with image or tabular data, as used in our study (see Figure~\ref{fig:survey_participants}).
-The participants were compensated with 25€ via Tremendous\footnotemark[1].
+The participants were compensated with 25€ (=\$27.05) via Tremendous\footnote{\url{https://www.tremendous.com/}}.